rh-mobb/documentation/content/docs/misc/egress-ip/_index.md

 For each public cloud provider, there is a limit on the number of IP addresses that may be assigned per node.
 This may affect the ability to assign an egress IP address.
-To verify sufficient capacity, you can run the following command:
+To verify sufficient capacity, you can run the following command to print out the currently assigned IP addresses versus the total capacity in order to identify any nodes which may affected:

 ```bash
 oc get node -o json | \